GLOBAL SELLING BLOG

 Flexible repayment terms

-Packing credit allows exporters to repay the amount in instalments according to a set schedule.4
+Packing credit allows exporters to repay the amount in installments according to a set schedule.
+This also eases the financial burden on exporters.3

 Eligibility criteria for packing credit

 The eligibility criteria for packing credit may vary depending on the policies of the lending institution.
-Below are a few common factors considered:
+Some common factors to be considered are:

-4. The exporter must have all necessary export documents.5
+● The exporter must have all necessary export documents.7

 Documents required for export packing credit